Auspicious Incident

 A janissary musketeer.
 The entire janissary corps was disbanded during the Auspicious Incident.

-The Auspicious Incident or Auspicious Event (وقعۀ خيريّه in Constantinople; Vaka-i Şerriyye, "Event of Malignity" in the Balkans) was the forced disbandment of the centuries-old Janissary Corps by Ottoman Sultan Mahmud II on 15 June 1826.
-Most of the 135,000 Janissaries revolted against Mahmud II, and after the rebellion was suppressed, most of them were executed (6,000 or more), exiled or imprisoned.
-The disbanded Janissary corps was replaced with a more modern military force.
+The Auspicious Incident or Auspicious Event (وقعۀ خيريّه in Constantinople; Vaka-i Şerriyye, lit.
+'Event of Malignity' in the Balkans) was the forced disbandment of the centuries-old janissary corps by Ottoman Sultan Mahmud II on 15 June 1826.
+Most of the 135,000 janissaries revolted against Mahmud II, and after the rebellion was suppressed, many of them were executed (6,000 or more), exiled or imprisoned.
+The disbanded janissary corps was replaced with a more modern military force.

 Background

-The Janissaries were first created by the Ottoman Sultans in the late 14th century and were employed as household troops.
-Janissaries began as an elite corps made up through the devşirme system of child slavery, by which young Christian boys, notably Serbs, Albanians, Bulgarians, Croats, Greeks, Hungarians and Romanians were taken from the Balkans, circumcised, converted to Islam, and incorporated into the Ottoman army.
+The janissaries were first created by the Ottoman Sultans in the late 14th century and were employed as household troops.
+Janissaries began as an elite corps made up through the devşirme system of child slavery, by which young Christian boys, notably Serbs, Albanians, Bulgarians, Croats, Greeks, Hungarians, and Romanians were taken from the Balkans, circumcised, converted to Islam, and incorporated into the Ottoman army.
 During the 15th and 16th centuries they were recognized as one of the best-trained and most effective military units in Europe.
 They became known for their discipline, morale and professionalism.
 They were paid regularly and were expected to be ready to enter battle at any time.

-However, by the early 17th century, the Janissary corps had ceased to function as an elite military force, and had become a privileged hereditary class, and their exemption from paying taxes made them highly unfavorable in the eyes of the rest of the population.
-The number of Janissaries grew from 20,000 in 1575 to 135,000 in 1826, about 250 years later.
+However, by the early 17th century, the janissary corps had ceased to function as an elite military force, and had become a privileged hereditary class, and their exemption from paying taxes made them disfavoured by the rest of the population.
+Additionally, since the early eighteenth century, several prominent Istanbul Jewish families had served as moneylenders (sarrafs) and financiers for the corps, with Isaac Çelebi Bekhor Carmona also being one of the Pekidei Kushta at the time.
+The number of janissaries grew from 20,000 in 1575 to 135,000 in 1826, about 250 years later.
 Many were not soldiers but still collected pay from the empire, as dictated by the corps since it held an effective veto over the state and contributed to the steady decline of the Ottoman Empire.
 Any sultan who tried to diminish its status or power was immediately either killed or deposed.

-As opportunities and power continued to rise within the Janissary corps, it began to undermine the empire.
-Over time it became clear that for the empire to restore its position as a major power of Europe, it needed to replace the Janissary corps with a modern army.
+As opportunities and power continued to rise within the janissary corps, it began to undermine the empire.
+Over time it became clear that for the empire to restore its position as a major power of Europe, it needed to replace the janissary corps with a modern army.